QLAC Annuities: Securing Your Retirement with Guaranteed Income

 Risks and Considerations for QLAC Annuities

 If your retirement goals do not match with the advantages of a QLAC annuity, then it may not make sense for you as a purchase.
-Understanding your RMD and retirement situation is big.
-QLAC annuities can be helpful to people who are conservative investors, retiring late or looking to potentially take advantage of a lower tax bracket.
+QLAC annuities can be helpful to conservative investors who are retiring late or looking to potentially take advantage of a lower tax bracket.

 How To Invest in QLAC Annuities

-QLAC annuities aren’t savings accounts.
-They’re financial products sold by private companies.
-If you’re considering investing in one, be sure you’re dealing with a reputable company.
+QLAC annuities are not savings accounts but rather financial products sold by private companies.
+If you are considering investing in one, be sure to deal with a reputable company.

-Annuities aren’t FDIC-insured, so selecting a provider that has a strong financial standing and a track record of stability can help lessen your risk.
+Annuities are not FDIC-insured, so selecting a provider with a strong financial standing and a track record of stability can help lessen your risk.
 You can assess the health of the annuity issuer with credit ratings from agencies such as A.M.
 Best, Moody’s, Fitch or Standard & Poor’s.

 When looking to invest in a QLAC, it can also make sense to double-check that the investment makes sense.
 Talking to a qualified financial advisor may help ease any doubts about whether a QLAC is right for you.